"I Have To Leave. Right Now": 5 Women On Fleeing The War In Ukraine

 Advertisement

-The whole center of our city has now been destroyed.
+The whole centre of our city has now been destroyed.
 It’s so sad and we are so angry.
 Why resort to war?
 We just don’t understand it.

 Natalya Kasianchuk, 28, university lecturer and translator, Lutsk